jayroxis/PINNs/README.md

 # PINNs
 Physics-informed Neural Networks

-A cleaner version of the original work.
+A cleaner version of the original work using PyTorch.

+More updates is comming soon.